-While most of the printed output generated by the CONTENTS procedure is the same across all operating environments, the Engine/Host Dependent Information output depends on both the operating environment and the engine.
-The following example output shows the Engine/Host Dependent Information that is generated for the V9 engine from these statements:
+Most of the printed output generated by the CONTENTS procedure is the same across all operating environments.
+The Engine Host Dependent Information output depends on both the operating environment and the engine.
+The following example output shows the Engine Host Dependent Information that is generated for the V9 engine from these statements:

+''' DATA SCHOOL;

-DATA SCHOOL; INPUT NAME \$ Y GRADE CLASS \$ ID;
+INPUT NAME $ Y GRADE CLASS $ ID;

-''' DATALINES;
+DATALINES;